logo

 const states = graph.getElementState('node1');

-// Get all node data in a specified state
+// Get all node data in 'selected' state

 const selectedNodes = graph.getElementDataByState('node', 'selected');